 In general, anything that makes the work environment uncomfortable or impacts an employee’s ability to work is considered sexual harassment.
 This may include:

-- Sending inappropriate or suggestive videos, pictures, or emails with co-workers
+- Sending inappropriate or suggestive videos, pictures, or emails to co-workers.

 - Asking a coworker about their sexual orientation/history, etc.